CAVaccineInventory/vial/docs/api.md

 You call this API by HTTP POST, sending JSON as the POST body.
 A valid Auth0 JWT should be included in a `Authorization: Bearer JWT-GOES-HERE` HTTP header.

-The JSON document have the following keys:
+The JSON document should have the following keys:

 * **Location** (required): the ID of one of our locations, e.g. `recaQlVkkI1rNarvx`
 * **Appointment scheduling instructions**: a free text field of scheduling instructions.